 Continued study and application of the methods and components of theatrical production which may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound and theatrical management.
 (3 lecture and 3 lab hours per week).
-Prerequisite: INRW 0309, DIRW/DIRR 0309 or READ 0309.
+Prerequisite: INRW 0309 or TSI equivalent.
 [CB50.0502.5126]